Get exclusive member benefits & effect social change. Join Today

 A primary sleep disorder means there isn’t another medical or psychiatric cause.

 Insomnia is both a symptom and disorder.
 Conditions like depression, anxiety, and dementia can increase risk for sleep disorders, especially insomnia, according to a study in Nurse Practitioner.

 A study about sleep problems in older Singaporeans reported that those who had trouble sleeping were more likely to have existing conditions and be less physically active.

-Many elderly individuals are also on medications that can disrupt sleep.
-Medications commonly associated with sleep problems include:
+Many older adults are on medications that can disrupt sleep.
+These include: